National Solar Observatory (NSO)

 |Elizabeth A. Pentecostfirstname.lastname@example.org||(703) 292-4907||W9152|

-NSO is funded by NSF and operated and managed by the Association of Universities for Research in Astronomy, Inc. (AURA).
+NSO is managed for NSF by the Association of Universities for Research in Astronomy, Inc. (AURA).